wuyuMk7/kancolle-extract/README.md

 # kancolle-extract

-A tool to extract resource files from KaColle
+A tool to extract resource files from KanColle

 ## Usage